BeckerSource/ChatCleanerClassic/README.md

 > Added "Clear All" buttons for both keyword lists.

 > Fixed a lua error caused from the backdrop frame calling a template that doesn't exist ("BackdropTemplate").

+> Increased size of main BadBoy frame to compensate for new options.

+> Moved saved variables to per-character, rather than account-wide.